Our mission is simply this: Building Relationships for Eternal Impact.

 1944 – A cabin was built near the lake that was called “Lakeview Lodge.”
 It was first used by C.A.
 Barge to manage his timberlands and it was later used for small retreats for the camp.

 1947 – The Tabernacle was built and was used for revival meetings, a shop for Barge Timberlands, as well as for storing hay.

 1949 – In preparation for the first summer of camp at LFR a kitchen, dining hall, and several cabins were constructed.

 1950 –Lake Forest Ranch began!!
 Dick Shurtz was the first camp director.

 1957 – Charlie Barge assumed the role of camp director upon Dick and Charlene’s departure for the mission field.

 1959 – C.A.
-Barge went home to be with the Lord and Richard, his son, assumed the role of manager of the the camp and the Barge Timberlands.
+Barge went home to be with the Lord.
+Richard, his son, assumed the role of camp manager and the Barge Timberlands.
 J.L.
 Morris stepped in as the camp director that summer before leaving for the mission field.

 1963 – Camp held a fishing retreat; this event continues today.

 1964 –Fred Minton was the summer camp director and Olga Simmons was the summer camp dietician.
 Skip Shelton took the leadership of the hunting portion of the Bible Conference/Deer Hunt.

 1965-66 – Bob Hutcherson was the summer camp director.